Google Summer of Code - 2019

 Affiliation: Bharati Vidyapeeth's College Of Engineering, New Delhi

-I am in my final year persuing Computer Science Engineering.
+I am in my final year pursuing Computer Science Engineering.
 I am Full Stack Developer with more than 2.5 years of Experience in this Domain.

-Websocket Implementation for Real-time Interaction and Sensor data and Display Library.
+Websocket Interaction for Real-time Interaction and Sensor data and Display Library.

 Abstract/summary (<20 words):

 Project includes two parts, First is implementing the ActionCable for implementing sockets and second is making a library for Sensor data and Display Library.

 - Integrate Rails ActionCable into the Plots2 Project